edalorzo/reactive-learning/README.md

 }
 ```

-The catch is just syntactic suggar for subscribing to the error callback in the promise, but under the hood this is still the same program as before.
+The catch is just syntactic sugar for subscribing to the error callback in the promise, but under the hood this is still the same program as before.
 The whole thing still uses promises.

 ```javascript
 getFruits().then(fruits => fruits.map(reverse))